Board of Directors

 Throughout his career in health, Usman has led corporate and finance functions in a range of complex NHS organisations, including acute, Clinical Commissioning Groups and strategic health authorities; working with frontline teams to balance the need between high-quality service delivery and financial sustainability.

 He has experience within the third sector having been the national lead for mental health in a national charity, and has held multiple senior posts in leading and managing health services within the NHS.
-He has senior qualifications in healthcare leadership, including digital healthcare leadership which have informed his role as a chief clinical information officer leading the global digital exemplar programme within Sussex and more widely as the chair of the South East Region Digital Working Group.
+He has senior qualifications in healthcare leadership, including digital healthcare leadership which have informed his prior role as a chief clinical information officer leading the global digital exemplar programme within Sussex and more widely as the chair of the South East Region Digital Working Group.